harsha-chirumamilla/PSCL/README.md

 1. Process GO term relationships to create adjacency matrices
 2. Generate feature vectors using node2vec
 3. Train the model using the provided notebooks
-4. Evaluate performance using the analysis notebooks
+4. Evaluate performance using dynamic thresholding approach with the threshold defined as α × max(probabilities), where α ∈ (0,1)

 Note: Detailed instructions for each step are provided in the respective notebooks.